GoodPraxis/gp-danger-js/README.md

 * Checks if someone is assigned to MR
 * Checks if MR is too big
 * Checks if MR has description
+* Checks whether commits in MR are correct

 ## Prerequisites
 Make sure you have read and followed the steps described at the